kunzaatko/MakieMaestro.jl/docs/src/workflows/documenter.md

     defining the plugin if you are developing a package with other contributors as it is more explicit and will make it easier for them to understand the documentation generation process.

-!!! warning "Custom `path` path"
+!!! warning "Custom `path`"
     The target figure directory should not be preceded by a slash.
     ```julia
     # MakieDocBlocks(;path="/assets/my_figure_dir") # ⚠️ DOESN'T WORK!!!
     MakieDocBlocks(;path="assets/my_figure_dir") # ⬅️ USE THIS
     ```
-    For more details about this issue, see the functioning of [`joinpath`](@extref Julia :jl:function:`Base.Filesystem.joinpath`)
+    For more details about this issue, see the functioning of [`joinpath`](@extref Julia :jl:function:`Base.Filesystem.joinpath`).

 !!! info "CI setup"
     For the CI to be able to build figures using `GLMakie` you need to set up a screen in the CI environment.
-You can do this by prepending the command with `DISPLAY=:0 xvfb-run -s '-screen 0 1024x768x24' --`.
+You can do this by prepending the command with
+    ```bash

+    DISPLAY=:0 xvfb-run -s '-screen 0 1024x768x24' --
+    ```
     For example to build the documentation, you will run the command
     ```bash
     DISPLAY=:0 xvfb-run -s '-screen 0 1024x768x24' -- julia --project --color=yes make.jl
     ```